MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/nc-acxrequest-evt_acx_object_process_event_request.md

 ### -param Verb

-An verb from the ACX_EVENT_VERB (ne-acxrequest-acx_event_verb.md) enumeration that describes the type of verb support that will be available.
+An verb from the [ACX_EVENT_VERB](ne-acxrequest-acx_event_verb.md) enumeration that describes the type of verb support that will be available.

 ### -param EventData